How To Use a Habit Tracker To Level Up Your Life

 4. Increased self-awareness

 Habit tracking can help you become more aware of your behaviors and patterns, which can be useful for making positive changes in your life.
+For example, if you are trying to get back on track with diet a habit tracker can help you to track your eating habits.

 5. A habit tracker makes you feel good